lattice0/jetson_nano_kvm/Readme.md

 [    0.236710] DTS File Name: /home/lz/Linux_for_Tegra/source/public/kernel/kernel-4.9/arch/arm64/boot/dts/../../../../../../hardware/nvidia/platform/t210/porg/kernel-dts/tegra210-p3448-0000-p3449-0000-a00.dts
 ```

 Wait, wtf?
 Why this is a local file?
 I don't know what's happening, but this should show you which one is being used.
 You're gonna need its name.
-The file is already at `/boot`, so all we have to do now is inform the `/boot/extlinux/extlinux.conf` where to locate our file.
+The file is already at `/boot`.

+You might wonder that since we replaced all the device tree files on `/boot`, then it should load the modified one already.
+Somehow, in my case, it didn't.
+I think it has to do with the fact that it's loading a local one like shown above.
+Anyways, to bypass this, we have to inform the `/boot/extlinux/extlinux.conf` where to locate our file.
 Change from

 ```
 TIMEOUT 30